Snow Removal Policies & FAQs

 How do cars parked on the street impact operations?

-It is dangerous and difficult to plow streets clogged with parked vehicles.
-To ensure snow removal from streets, the most helpful thing residents can do is to get their cars off the street.
+Vehicles parked on the street disrupt and slow down snow removal and treatment.
+To ensure snow removal from streets is as quick and effective as is possible, the most helpful thing residents can do is to get their cars off the street wherever possible.

 How should I shovel snow from my driveway?

-To minimize snow being plowed back onto cleaned driveways, property owners should pile snow from their driveways on the right side facing the street, in lieu of placing it on both sides at the end of the driveways.
+To minimize snow being plowed back onto clean driveways, residents should pile snow from their driveways on the right side facing the street, in lieu of placing it on both sides at the end of the driveways.

 What happens if my property is damaged?